l4rzy/l4rzy.github.io/_posts/2024-01-10-re-pdfixers-writeup.md

 ---
 layout: post
-title: "[RE] Reversing PDFixers writeup"
+title: "[RE] Reversing PDFixers.exe writeup"
 categories: hacking writeup re js dotnet
 ---

 ## Introduction
-I encountered PDFixers.exe because of some alerts from the IPS system tripping off because a user downloaded and ran this file.
-Checking on VirusTotal, the file appeared safe: non of the antivirus vendors marked it possitive, even the almighty Bkav Pro.
+I came across this file named PDFixers.exe because of some alerts from the IPS system tripping off since a user downloaded and ran this file.
+Upon doing a VirusTotal check, the file appeared safe: non of the antivirus vendors marked it possitive, even the almighty Bkav Pro.
 Out  of curiosity, I decided to take a look at it.
 And it surely was a fun journey.

 ![virustotal](/assets/images/pdfixers/virustotal.png)
 ![bkav](/assets/images/pdfixers/bkav.png)

 ## From .NET binary
 After a quick check, the file turned out to be a .NET binary file.
-Let's use [ILSpy](https://github.com/icsharpcode/ILSpy) to take a look at its source code.
+So I used [ILSpy](https://github.com/icsharpcode/ILSpy) to take a look at its source code.
 Although I like ILSpy as a tool, I prefer using my editor to browse the code.
 So I exported the disassembled code into a folder.

 ![structure](/assets/images/pdfixers/code_structure.png)

-Right off the bat, the source code is really small, the big thing that made up the 8.3MB binary is a resource file that contains a zip file of SumatraPDF (my favorite PDF reader btw).
+Right off the bat, the source code was really small, the big thing that made up the 8.3MB binary was a resource file that contained a zip file of SumatraPDF (my favorite PDF reader btw).
 After checking the SumatraPDF.exe file, the file was safe and its hash matches the one downloaded from the official website.

 ![code](/assets/images/pdfixers/code.png)

-I also see some suspicious functions here.
-The thing is, these functions have no references in the whole source code.
-So the binary is safe right?
+I also saw some suspicious functions here.
+The thing is, these functions had no references in the whole source code.
+So the binary must be safe right?
 Not quite!

 ```cs
 [DesignerGenerated]